Imponderable fluid

 Imponderable fluids are features of several superseded scientific theories, such as archaic atomic and electromotive theories.

+Traces of these hypothetical fluids survive in phrases like energy storage, etc.

 Description

 The term has been used in natural philosophy and physics to explain certain phenomena as the result of invisible and practically weightless (Latin: imponderabilis) fluids.
 Historically proposed imponderable fluids include phlogiston and caloric; additionally some physicists considered electricity imponderable.

 Fluids theories

 In an article published in 1868, English inventor and polymath Fleeming Jenkin described myriad hypotheses of physics that had been put forth involving imponderable fluids:

 Leibniz mentions with great disapproval a certain Hartsoeker who supposed that atoms moved in an ambient fluid, though the idea is not unlike his own.
 It is difficult to trace the origin of the hypothesis, but Galileo and Hobbes both speak of a subtle ether.
 The conception of an all-pervading imponderable fluid of this kind has formed part of many theories, and ether came to be very generally adopted as a favourite name for the fluid, but caloric was also much thought of as a medium.
 We even find half-a-dozen imponderable co-existent fluids regarded with favour,—one called heat, another electricity, another phlogiston, another light, and what not, with little hard atoms swimming about, each endowed with forces of repulsion and attraction of all sorts, as was thought desirable.
 This idea of the constitution of matter was perhaps the worst of all.
 These imponderable fluids were mere names, and these forces were suppositions, representing no observed facts.

 No attempt was made to show how or why the forces acted, but gravitation being taken as due to a mere "force", speculators thought themselves at liberty to imagine any number of forces, attractive or repulsive, or alternating, varying as the distance, or the square, cube, or higher power of the distance, etc. At last, Ruđer Bošković got rid of atoms altogether, by supposing them to be the mere centre of forces exerted by a position or point only, where nothing existed but the power of exerting a force.